Explore bike paths, trails, playgrounds, recreation fields and much more in Atlanta's Piedmont Park. Photo by @benjamingalland

 Smart.
 Beautiful.
 Fun.
 Words that might describe a great date can also apply to this Southern capital city.
 Home to leading industries, natural charm, elegant structures and an array of amusements, Atlanta is where you can make lasting memories.
-Here are some top tourist attractions in Atlanta.

 Due to COVID-19, some destinations might have changed their visitation information.
 This list may not reflect the most recent updates.
 Before you go, check social media, the venue's website or call to confirm your plans.
 For more information, visit Explore Georgia's COVID-19 travel information page.

 Countless creatures call the Georgia Aquarium home, including beluga whales, whale sharks, manta rays, penguins and sea otters.
 Each ecosystem gets its own gallery, and visitors can even go scuba diving in one of the tanks.
-Visitors to Georgia Aquarium embark on an aquatic adventure around the globe, and are sure to gain a greater understanding of these aquatic ecosystems and the animals who inhabit them.
+Visitors to Georgia Aquarium embark on an aquatic adventure around the globe, and are sure to gain a greater understanding of these aquatic ecosystems and the animals that inhabit them.